 Preparations before your exchange period

-You are obliged to register your contact details in OSIRIS if you are going abroad on a study-related trip.
+You are obliged to register your contact details in MyTUDelft if you are going abroad on a study-related trip.

 Travel Safety Training

 The university offers a collective travel insurance for those going abroad for study purposes.

 When you go abroad for an exchange, there are several possibilities to apply for a scholarship.
 The common scholarships for IDE students are: Erasmus, STIR and Holland Scholarship.

 - TU Delft most used scholarships - More information

 - TU Delft special scholarships - More information

 New: the Mobility Team and FAST Universiteitsfond TU Delft have a “scholarship table” in the Aula Hall every Monday from 12.45 till 13.30 for information about study/internship/thesis/short stay abroad funding possibilities.